| Home | Photography | Diary | Travels | Treks |

 Caption

-Scaling my way up the track under torchlight, I reach the Enoggera Dam viewpoint at first light.
-The slight hint of grey behind the red lights atop the Mount Coot-tha aerials quickly pains dramatic hues over the silhouetted hills.
-Wispy clouds artfully touched by the early morning humidity captures the illumination confirming my suspicions today will be a hot sunny day adding to the challenge of the climb towards the top of the range.
+I reach the Enoggera Dam viewpoint at first light.
+The slight hint of grey behind the red lights atop the Mount Coot-tha aerials quickly paints dramatic hues over the silhouetted hills.
+The thick morning humidity is a sure sign today will be a hot sunny day adding to the challenge of the climb towards the top of the range.

 Caption